 We’d love to know, have you ever or do you currently participate in Bug Bounty programs?
 What are YOUR reasons?
 Let us know in the comments, so we can add them to the list.

 Aspiring Bug Bounty Hunter?
 We can help you

-If you’re an aspiring Bug Bounty hunter, we can help you become proficient in the accepted methodology and today’s most common tools used during network and webapp penetration testing.
-In fact, our Penetration Testing Student (PTS) training course is the perfect way for (complete) beginners to gain those necessary skills to get started in this quickly growing field.
-Completing this training course will lead you to take the eLearnSecurity Junior Penetration Tester (eJPT) certification exam, which proves your skills in the fastest growing area of information security.
+If you’re an aspiring Bug Bounty hunter, we can help you become proficient in the accepted methodology and the most common network and web app penetration tools.
+In fact, our Penetration Testing Student (PTS) training course is the perfect way for (complete) beginners to learn the necessary skills to get started in this quickly growing field.
+Completing the training course will allow you to take the eLearnSecurity Junior Penetration Tester (eJPT) certification exam, which proves your skills in the fastest growing area of information security.

 Not a beginner?
 Check out the Penetration Testing Professional (PTP) training course for more advanced tools and techniques to learn, and ultimately become an eLearnSecurity Certified Professional Penetration Tester (eCPPT).